-Type 4: The coracoclavicular ligaments avulses from the clavicle.
-This type may require surgery.
+Grade 4: The coracoclavicular ligaments avulses from the clavicle.
+This type will require surgery.

 Grade 5: The fibrous tissue of muscle becomes stripped off of the acromion and clavicle.